Joey3000/piwik-LoginEncrypted/README.md

 ## Support

-Please direct any feedback to ...
+Please direct questions and feedback to http://forum.piwik.org/read.php?9,129164.
+Issues can be reported at https://github.com/Joey3000/piwik-LoginEncrypted/issues.